-You can apply to join our Human Rights Leadership Lab, a short course led by experts in the field of Human Rights.
+You can apply to join our Human Rights Summer School or the Human Rights Leadership Lab, a short course led by experts in the field of Human Rights.
 Our practical professional development courses offer specialist training across a range of areas.
-Develop your skills, tools and expertise to take your career to the next level.
+Develop your skills, tools, and expertise to take your career to the next level.

 The Human Rights Leadership Lab is a supportive and reflective learning space to develop your leadership presence, skills and impact.
 It is the first ever leadership development training specifically designed to meet the needs of activists and leaders and managers working for human rights organisations.